CSI-Juan-Jimenez/CSI-Juan-Jimenez/Fan-Page.md

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:110%">
 Psivewri is a YouTube channel that posts many videos about things I like.
-He posts videos about gaming, tech reviewing, and my favorite thing, tech restoring.
+He posts videos about gaming, tech reviewing, and my hobby: tech restoring.
 Psivewri's real name is Natan Sivewright and he is a photographer.
 He joined YouTube in 2006, and has been posting videos since 2009.
 </p>

 <br>